kebernet/skillz/format/README.md

 Format
 ======

 This project contains utilities for creating Formatters for Skillz.

-This project is built around Apache Velocity, and it is broken out as as separate library just in case you don't want to drag all those dependencies into you project. :)
+It allows you to package templates for formatting your text or SSML responses with Mustache.